GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/value_federates.md

 In this particular case, the Python script executing the transmission model also creates the broker; this is a choice of convenience and could have been created by any other federates.
 This simulation is run for 24 hours.

-### Running co-simulations via helics_cli
+### Running co-simulations via `helics run ...`

-To run this simulation, the HELICS team has also developed an application called `helics_cli` (command line interface) which, among other uses, creates a standardized means of launching co-simulations.
-The application can be downloaded from the [helics_cli repository](https://github.com/GMLC-TDC/helics-cli).
-Discussion of how to configure `helics_cli` for a given simulation is discussed in the [section on helics_cli](./helics_cli.md) but for all these examples, the configuration has already been done.
+To run this simulation, the HELICS team has also developed a standardized means of launching co-simulations.
+Discussion of how to configure a JSON for use in launching a HELICS-based co-simulation is discussed in the [over here](./helics_run.md) but for all these examples, the configuration has already been done.
 In this case, that configuration is in the examples folder as "cosim_runner_1a.json" and looks like this:

 ```json
 {